LucaScorpion/local-discovery/README.md

 }
 ```

-This will delete the agent whose `name` and `localAddress` match this info.
+This deletes the agent whose `name` and `localAddress` match this info.
 If no such agent is found, nothing happens.
-This will return an empty.
+This returns an empty response.